lcarnevale/agento/README.md

 **Authors**: [Lorenzo Carnevale](mailto:lorenzocarnevale@gmail.com)

 The agento project follows the idea extracted by [*Osmotic Computing: A New Paradigm for Edge/Cloud Integration, M. Villari, M. Fazio, S. Dustdar, O. Rana and R. Ranjan*](http://ieeexplore.ieee.org/document/7802525/).
-It presented the Osmotic Computing in 2016 as a new promising paradigm for the integration between a centralised Cloud layer and Edge/Internet of Things (IoT) layers; whereas its basic principles and enabling technologies were presented in [*Towards Osmotic Computing: Looking at Basic Principles and Technologies, M. Villari, A. Celesti, M. Fazio*](https://link.springer.com/chapter/10.1007/978-3-319-61566-0_86).
+It proposed the Osmotic Computing, in 2016, as a new promising paradigm for the integration between a centralised Cloud layer and Edge/Internet of Things (IoT) layers; whereas its basic principles and enabling technologies were presented in [*Towards Osmotic Computing: Looking at Basic Principles and Technologies, M. Villari, A. Celesti, M. Fazio*](https://link.springer.com/chapter/10.1007/978-3-319-61566-0_86).

 ## Why agento?
-agento is the first ever designed and developed Osmotic Agent.
-Its task is to mark the devices (i.e. microprocessors, virtual machines or physical machines) through the installation of a software that enables communication from/to the Osmotic architecture core.
+agento is the first ever designed Osmotic Agent.
+Its task is to mark devices (i.e. microprocessors, virtual machines or physical machines) through the installation of a software that enables communication from/to the Osmotic architecture core.

 agento is a lightweight virtual machine that interacts with the host operating system in order to monitor host itself and other virtual machines; and deploy MicroELements (MELs) on the same level.